Dunmore in Lackawanna County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in these topic lists: Cemeteries & Burial Sites • Fraternal or Sororal Organizations • Patriots & Patriotism • War, US Civil.

 Location.
-41° 25.737′ N, 75° 38.214′ W. Marker is in Dunmore, Pennsylvania, in Lackawanna County.
+41° 25.737′ N, 75° 38.214′ W. Memorial is in Dunmore, Pennsylvania, in Lackawanna County.
+It can be reached from West Warren Street.
 The G.A.R. memorial is in Section B of Forest Hill Cemetery.
 Touch for map.
-Marker is at or near this postal address: 1830 Jefferson Avenue, Scranton PA 18509, United States of America.
+Memorial is at or near this postal address: 1830 Jefferson Avenue, Scranton PA 18509, United States of America.
 Touch for directions.